Education reform, con: Address policy first, then school funding

 But because our state is still without full and fair funding for their education, it is too often my job to look these bright young people in the eye and tell them, “maybe next year.”

-Pro, con columns
+Pro, con Op-Eds

 The state Senate has approved SB 5607, which tackles both education policy and funding reforms — an effort to meet the Supreme Court’s McCleary ruling.
 The bill is now under House consideration.
 Dan Evans and Slade Gorton take the pro opinion.